OpenCyphal/pycyphal/docs/pages/demo.rst

     export UAVCAN__UDP__IFACE=127.0.0.1
     y sub --with-metadata uavcan.node.heartbeat uavcan.diagnostic.record    # You should see heartbeats

-Now let's see how the simple heater_voltage (Message-publisher) operates.
+Now let's see how the simple thermostat node operates.
 Launch another subscriber to see the published voltage command (it is not going to print anything yet):

 ..  code-block:: sh